h-larsson/IMAM_TDDMRG/README.md

 ...
 ```
 The program views the variable `rdm` as an intermediate variable, and hence will not be affected by it nor aborts even though it is an unrecognized input variable.
 While allowing for a flexible input value determination, the downside of the above input design, however, is that any syntactical error inside the input file is not always indicated with the location where it happens.

+## ATTENTION - Change in input variable names
+Some older versions of TDDMRG-CM have a different naming for several input variables.
+These changed input parameters are
+1. `inp_coordinates` --> `atoms`
+2. `inp_basis` --> `basis`
+3. `inp_symmetry` --> `group`
+4. `inp_ecp` --> `ecp`
+where the keywords on the right of the arrows are the current ones.
+If you find an input script for TDDMRG-CM in which the keywords on the left of the arrows appear, and want to run it using the current version of TDDMRG-CM, then change them to their new names.

 ## Ground state DMRG